-The first and top-tier, the home, the home can be called a smart home when it has a wide range of smart appliances that you can control from a distance.
+The first and top-tier, the home, can be called a smart home when it has a wide range of smart appliances that you can control from a distance.
 Smart connected devices are what people think of when they hear IoT.
 These devices can be integrated into a single network.

-The fridge can apprise you if your yoghurt gets spoiled in two days.
+The fridge can apprise you if your yogurt gets spoiled in two days.
 You can also empower your smart home system to do everything on its own.
-The system will close the devices which are not in use and minimise power consumption if no one is at home.
+The system will close the devices which are not in use and minimize power consumption if no one is at home.
 In addition to cutting down bills, energy savings help to decrease an adverse effect on the environment.
 It all sounds so bizarre to us, but there is a profusion of such homes that already exist.

 Next, we have our everyday commute.
 Suppose you leave your home without your house key – your house would tell you this.
-Our cars will anticipate our approach, and through a sensor in our phones will open themselves.
+Our cars will anticipate our approach, and through a sensor in our phones, we will open themselves.
 Sharp traffic detectors will empower our devices to direct us to the fastest way to our home/work.
 Taxi services for business meetings can be arranged according to your schedule, synced with your smartphone.

 For personal health, the chances are more substantial.
 The Internet of Things has unfolded a world of possibilities for medicine.
 Its applications in health care seem to be endless.
 It also helps to provide on-time treatment.
-Automated treatment devices improve the quality of life for persistent patients and doctors control medication adherence.
+Automated treatment devices improve the quality of life for persistent patients, and doctors control medication adherence.